Alinto/SOGo6-server/README.md

 Use vscode and devcontainer will set up the development workspace.
 A launcher start the project on http://localhost:5000/

-## Structure

-* agent/...............Contains all code of the sogo agent for event scheduling
-* app/.................Contains all code of the web application
-* docs................All documentation about installation, configuration and devellopers' contribution
-* tests...............Contains all code for testing the web application

 ## Install

 * To check the `docker-compose.yml` file try